TheLucasSchwarz/zeroshotENGINE/README.md

 * Provide your own text for classification or use a provided example text.
 * Observe how the hierarchical classification process works in real-time.

-## 🧩 Core Modules

-### Iterative Double Validated Zero-Shot Classification (IDZSC)

-IDZSC is the core module to classify texts in an iterative process.
-It can use a double validation technique to ensure the robustness and accuracy of the classifications.

-### Hierarchical Double Validated Zero-Shot Classification (HDZSC)

-HDZSC extends the zero-shot classification capabilities to hierarchical category structures.
-It leverages a double validation approach to maintain accuracy while navigating the complexities of hierarchical classification.

 ## 📚 Documentation
 For more detailed information about the framework and its implementation, please refer to the following documentation: